 - White-Collar Defense

-- United States of America ex rel.
+United States of America ex rel.
 Hayes v.
 Allstate Insurance Company, et al, and United States of America ex rel.
 Takemoto v.
 ACE, Ltd., (W.D.N.Y.
 2014).
-Defended one of more a than a dozen defendants in reverse False Claims Act case alleging failure to repay Medicare for "conditional payments."
+Defended one of more than a dozen defendants in reverse False Claims Act case alleging failure to repay Medicare for "conditional payments."

 - Beth Israel Medical Center v.
 Siemens and Beth Israel Medical Center v.
 Verizon, (S.D.N.Y.
 2014).
 In action to recover large overcharges, obtained settlements from the provider who issued the invoices and a third-party vendor hired to prevent overpayments through its review of invoices.